LearnOnDemandSystems/docs/lod/cloud-security/cloud-security-review.md

    **and**
 3. Has a non-exempt Access Control Policy ([Click here](../create-a-restriction-policy.md) to find out which policies are exempt.)

-...then LOD will automatically flag that Lab Profile for Security Review.
+   ...then Skillable Studio will automatically flag that Lab Profile for Security Review.

 ## What is a Security Review